SAP-samples/cloud-commerce-sample-setup/README.md

 5. Click on the URL listed next to the *Storefront* public endpoint.
 You will receive a server error.
 6. In your browser's address, append the endpoint address with */?site=electronics* and reload the page
 7. Verify that you see a basic electronics storefront.

+If you're using the Javascript Storefront ensure the following:

+1. After the build is deployed, you can find the 'API' endpoint in the *Environments* page of the Cloud Portal listed under *Public Endpoints*.
+2. Click on the *API* hyperlink to access the details page for endpoint.
+3. Either add an IP Filter Set for your IP address OR change the Base Rule from 'Deny All' to 'Allow All' in order to receive traffic on your APIs
+4. Save the changes.
+5. Repeat the following for the *JS-Storefront* endpoint
+6. Copy the URL of your *API* endpoint into the "baseUrl" property of js-storefront/spartacusstore/src/app/app.module.ts file
+7. Commit your changes, rebuild and deploy
+8. Click on the URL listed next to the *JS-Storefront* public endpoint.
+9. Verify that you see the project Spartacus basic electronics storefront.

 # Limitations